Elimination Reactions (2): The Zaitsev Rule

-So far, we’ve only looked at some very simple elimination reactions.
+So far, we’ve only looked at some simple elimination reactions where only one product is possible.
 In this post we’ll look at some examples where we start to see some of the extra “wrinkles” that can be present in elimination reactions.

-For example, if you treat the alcohol below with a strong acid (like sulfuric acid, H2SO4) and heat, you obtain one major product (an alkene) and a minor product (also an alkene).
-As we talked about last time, the fact that we’re forming new C-C π bonds here is a sign that these are elimination reactions.
+For example, if you heat the alcohol below with a strong acid (like sulfuric acid, H2SO4) you obtain one major product (an alkene) and a minor product (also an alkene).

 Well, this correlates nicely with an observation that’s been made regarding the heats of formation of various alkenes.
 As an alkene becomes more substituted (i.e. more carbons attached, fewer hydrogens attached) it becomes more thermodynamically stable.
 [This observation comes from measuring the enthalpy of hydrogenation for various alkenes – click here for data]

-This agrees with the trend that’s observed for elimination reactions.
-The major product of an elimination reaction is the more substituted alkene.
+This agrees nicely with the trend that’s observed for elimination reactions.
+The major product of an elimination reaction tends to be the more substituted alkene.
 This is because the transition state leading to the more substituted alkene is lower in energy and therefore will proceed at a higher rate.